 Vague or aimless questions are costly in terms of time and will erode the client’s confidence in the coaching process (Neenan, 2008).

 Asking open-ended questions helps clients reflect and generate knowledge of which they may have previously been unaware.
-Such insights result in clients reaching new, or more balanced, perspectives and identify actions to overcome difficulties.
+Such insights result in clients reaching new or more balanced perspectives and identifying actions to overcome difficulties.

 Coaches should avoid becoming ‘stuck’ entirely in the Socratic mode.
 Complete reliance on Socratic questions will lead to robotic and predictable sessions.
 Indeed, at times, the therapist may require closed questions to push a point and offer some direction (Neenan, 2008).

-Socratic questioning requires the student to identify, then defend, their position regarding their thoughts and beliefs.
+Socratic questioning requires the student to identify and defend their position regarding their thoughts and beliefs.

-Discussion is less about facts, or what others think about the facts, and more what the student concludes about them.
+Discussion is less about facts or what others think about the facts, and more about what the student concludes about them.
 The underlying beliefs of each participant in the conversation are under review rather than abstract propositions.

-Socratic Circles can be particularly useful for gaining an in-depth understanding of a specific text, or, as follows, to examine the questioning technique itself and the abilities of the group using it:
+Socratic circles can be particularly useful for gaining an in-depth understanding of a specific text or examine the questioning technique itself and the abilities of the group using it: